intelowlproject/IntelOwl/.github/pull_request_template.md

-(Please add to the PR name the issue that this PR would close if merged by using a [Github](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) keyword.
-Example: `closes #999`)
+(Please add to the PR name the issue/s that this PR would close if merged by using a [Github](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) keyword.
+Example: `closes #999`.
+If your PR is made by a single commit, please add that clause in the commit too.
+This is all required to automate the closure of related issues.)

 # Description